671414/DAT255_SCA/README.md

 We collected datasets on two ChipWhisperers — one for training/testing data, and one for proper unseen holdout data.
 All necessary data, except full scaaml datasets are available here: https://huggingface.co/datasets/KasparER/DAT255_SCA/tree/main.

+Note: CW1 and 2 refers to the chipwhisperer Nano we used to gather the data.
+CW2 was used for training, testing and one validation set, and CW1 was used for one validation set and is used to see how the model generalizes across microchips.

 📦 Project Structure
 This project mainly consists of Jupyter notebooks, chosen for their ease of documentation, demonstration, and experimentation.